 Cranberry Pecan Upside-Down Cake

-Meet the Cook: At our house, cranberries rate as a favorite.
+At our house, cranberries rate as a favorite.
 I made this dessert for the first time just last fall.
-It started out as a pineapple upside-down cake - I simply changed a few things around!
+It started out as a pineapple upside-down cake—I just changed a few things around!
 It keeps well and travels well, so it’s great for taking to church dinners.
-With our son grown (we have two grandchildren), my husband and I are retired.
-I enjoy gardening.
-Our 8 acres are 12 miles from the nearest town and a mile from the nearest neighbor. -Doris Heath, Bryson City, North Carolina
+And we love to share it with our son and two grandchildren. —Doris Heath, Franklin, North Carolina

 - 1/2 cup butter, cubed